jadolg/dockerhub-pull-limit-exporter/README.md

 DockerHub is now rate-limiting image pulls.
 This is a simple prometheus exporter that will help you monitor your DockerHub limits.

+You can read more about this in [dev.to](https://dev.to/jadolg/monitoring-docker-hub-limits-with-prometheus-1647)

 ## Usage

 ### Create a config file